 The cake is nice, moist and spongy.
 The cake sort of crumbles, but it is the crumbs on the top that give it its name.
-It is a wonderful breakfast cake as well as snack cake.
+It is a wonderful breakfast cake as well as a snack cake.

 Ari and I made this the other day, and I thought I would share it.